PBearson/ESP32_Remote_Attack_Tutorial/README.md

 The goal of this attack is to satisfy the `if` statement above and execute the publish command without changing the source code.
 To aid in this attack, there are two helper scripts provided.
 The first script, `read_memory.sh`, reads a string from a user-specified memory address.
 This will help us to confirm where the `username` string is located in memory.
 The second script, `write_memory.sh`, writes the string "root" to a user-specified memory address.

-Before executing either script, we need to find where `username` _should be_ stored in memory.
+Before executing either script, we need to find the address of `username` in memory.
 We can use the `readelf` command to analyze the symbol table of our application and try to find `username`.
 Run the following command:

 ```
 readelf -s build/mqtt_tcp.elf | grep username